mathjax/MathJax-docs/input/tex/extensions/newcommand.rst

      tex: {packages: {'[+]': ['newcommand']}}
    };

-Alternatively, use ``\require{newcommand}`` in a TeX expression to load it dynamically from within the math on the page, if the `require` package is loaded.
+Alternatively, use ``\require{newcommand}`` in a TeX expression to load it dynamically from within the math on the page, if the :ref:`tex-require` extension is loaded.

-Since the `nnewcommand` extension is included in the combined components that contain the TeX input jax, it may already be in the package list.
-In that case, if you want to disable it, you can remove it:
+Since the `newcommand` extension is included in the combined components that contain the TeX input jax, it may already be in the package list.
+In that case, if you want to disable it, you can remove
+it:

 .. code-block:: javascript